 In the present day, Lixouri is divided into two parts because of a stream crossing the town.
-In order to go from the one side of the city to the other, you will have to cross one of the small bridges above the stream.
+In order to go from one side of the city to the other, you will have to cross one of the small bridges above the stream.
 It is a lively city with all the necessary facilities, such as banks, pharmacies, public services and even a hospital.
-If you choose Lixouri for your stay on the lovely island of Kefalonia, you don’t have to worry about accommodation!
-There is a large number of hotels and studios to cater for all kinds of travellers and all preferences and tastes.
-The locals are going to give you a warm welcome and offer their best services in order for you to have the most amazing holidays in Kefalonia!
+If you choose Lixouri for your stay on the lovely island of Kefalonia, you don’t have to worry about accommodation, since there is a large number of hotels and studios to cater for all kinds of travellers and all preferences and tastes.
+The locals are going to give you a warm welcome and offer their best services in order for you to have the most amazing holidays in Kefalonia.

 It doesn’t matter though if nightlife in Lixouri isn’t as vivid as in Argostoli, since the dramatic coastline of the peninsula of Paliki will reward you with amazing sceneries, natural spas with reddish sand and emerald waters.
-Here is located the well-known Xi beach, which is exactly that: a natural spa!
+The well-known Xi beach is located here, which is exactly that, a natural spa!
 The sand is rich in clay which is good for the skin.
-Lepeda beach with the impressive rocks is good for snorkelling whereas on the beach of Kounopetra you will see one of the landmarks of the island, the moving rock!
+Lepeda beach with the impressive rocks is good for snorkelling, whereas on the beach of Kounopetra you will see one of the landmarks of the island, the moving rock!
 The big rock found on this beach used to move in a rhythmic way, but no one could explain the reason of this strange phenomenon.